Danielle M. Ryer, MSW – Not the Stage “DR.”!

 While I view autism as a gift, it can also come with challenges that may impede the gifts shining through.
 I know that it can be difficult living with someone different from you, but I also believe in setting families up to succeed and thrive happily, and plant seeds of hope for a bright future.
 I believe that anyone, with the right guidance, can lead a happy life.

 As a consultant, I give feedback on what certain behaviors communicate, and responses or interventions that can set the person and family up for success.
-I will share my own experience and translate what behaviors are intended to communicate, and how to intervene effectively and compassionately in situations of emotional crisis, without getting overwhelmed yourself.
+I will share my own experience and translate what behaviors are intended to communicate, and how support systems can intervene effectively and compassionately in situations of emotional crisis, without getting overwhelmed in tandem.

-I don’t wish to alter coping mechanisms, but rather to explain the value of them and help you or your family member advocate for their rights to exist in this world as-is, and follow the trail of acceptance, rather than chiseling yourself to fit a mold.
+I don’t work to alter safe and healthy coping mechanisms, but rather to explain what type of support is needed in those cases.
+My goal is to help you or your family member advocate for their rights to exist in this world as-is and follow the trail of acceptance, rather than chiseling yourself to fit a mold.

 What Services Do I Provide?

 I provide a wide variety of services, anywhere from psychoeducation about autism, to personal assistance, neurodiversity-affirming childcare, family/elder care, staff training, college/academic planning for you or a loved one, assertiveness training, life coaching, dating coaching, and even event hosting; but the capacity of what I can and will do for you is not limited to this list.
 While I am not a therapist, I have a network of therapists and other community support professionals that I can refer you to if I am unable to meet some or all of your community support needs.

 Why the “Dr.”?
 Are You A Doctor?
 Why Aren’t You A Therapist?